kriszyp/transporter/README.md

-Transporter is JSGI application that serves modules to the browser with dependencies included and packaged in the CommonJS module transport format:
+Transporter is a JSGI appliance that serves modules to the browser with dependencies included and packaged in the CommonJS module transport format:

 [http://wiki.commonjs.org/wiki/Modules/Transport/C](http://wiki.commonjs.org/wiki/Modules/Transport/C)